Grooming a Persian Cat - Grooming help - to teach you to Groom Persian Cats!

 Daily grooming of a Persian cat does not have to include baths.
 Baths need only be given every two to six weeks, depending on how dirty the fur looks upon close inspection.
 Close inspection is necessary because Persian cat fur is very good at hiding dirt.

 If you are properly grooming a Persian cat, the coat will not look separated or greasy.
-If your Persian cat is to be a show cat, then it may need to be bathed and de-greased more regularly.
+If your Persian cat is to be a show cat, then he/she may need to be bathed and de-greased more regularly.
 Be careful when de-greasing your cat that you do not strip the coat.
 When de-greasing, breeders carefully use Dawn dish soap in bath water or Goop on the Persian cat's dry coat.

 If you think that you may have stripped your Persian cat's coat, you can help put oils back in by using a warm oil treatment or a special medicated shampoo.
 If you use the warm oil treatment, test the warmth of the oil on your wrist first to make sure it is not hot before applying it to your Persian cat.
 Some people also give their Persian cat Lipiderm to improve skin health.